Ph.D., Yale University, 2017

 Books & Chapters

-- In the Treasure Room of the Sakra King: The Native Copper Coinage of Northern Gandhara (ca. 550-1100).
+- In the Treasure Room of the Sakra King: Votive coinage from Gandharan Shrines.
 American Numismatic Society.
-250 pp. (Anticipated publication date: 2020)
+2022.
+232 pp

 - “Hazrat Jeo Sahib Peshawari: How Durrani Peshawar Helped Revive Bukhara’s Sanctity.”
 In Sufism in Central Asia: New Perspectives on Sufi Traditions, 15th-21st Centuries, edited by Jo-Ann Gross and Devin DeWeese, 119-161.
 Leiden: E.J.
 Brill, 2018